Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 Claims 21-40 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to mental processes without significantly more.
 Independent claims 21, 27, and 35 each recites selecting, from the change stream prior to expiration of the configurable change stream retention period, and for archival separate from respective data objects to which the changes apply, one or more of the data change records comprising data indicative of data change operations performed on corresponding data objects, wherein the selection comprises at least insert and update data change operations performed on the corresponding data objects; and expiring, in accordance with the configurable change stream retention period, the plurality of data change records from the change stream such that the plurality of data change records are inaccessible from the change stream.
 Selecting data change records is evaluating for choice and a mental process, and expiring data change records is deleting or moving said records and recited broadly and a mental process accomplishable in the human mind or on paper.
-Each of these claims recite additional elements of storing, for a configurable change stream retention period after which one or more of the data change records become inaccessible from the change stream, a plurality of data change records as a change stream, the data change records comprising data indicative of changes to, and data change operations performed on, the data objects of the cloud-based storage service; archive, without a need for user intervention after an initial configuration, the selected one or more data change records from the change stream comprising data indicative of data change operations performed on corresponding data objects to a persistent storage separate from the respective data objects to which the changes apply; receive a request from a client of the clients for access to one or more of the data change records; for a request for access to a data change record, of the requested one or more data change records, that has expired from the change stream, provide the data change record from the persistent storage; and for a request for access to a data change record, of the requested one or more data change records, that has not expired from the change stream, provide the data change record from the change stream.
-Storing and archiving data change records is recited broadly and insignificant extra-solution activity, receiving a request from a client is an input step and insignificant extra-solution activity, and providing a data change record is an output step and insignificant extra-solution activity.
+Each of these claims recite additional elements of receiving configuration of a configurable change stream retention period after which one or more of the data change records become inaccessible from the change stream, wherein the received configuration is one of a plurality of different configurations supported by the data change archiving system, which is a data gathering step and insignificant extra-solution activity; storing, for the configurable change stream retention period, a plurality of data change records as a change stream, the data change records comprising data indicative of changes to, and data change operations performed on, the data objects of the cloud-based storage service, which is insignificant extra-solution activity; archiving, without a need for user intervention after an initial configuration, the selected one or more data change records from the change stream comprising data indicative of data change operations performed on corresponding data objects to a persistent storage separate from the respective data objects to which the changes apply, which is insignificant extra-solution activity; receiving requests from a client of the clients for access to one or more of the data change records, which is a data gathering step and insignificant extra-solution activity; for a first request of the requests for access to a corresponding data change record, of the requested one or more data change records, that has expired from the change stream, providing the data change record from the persistent storage, which is an output step and insignificant extra-solution activity; and for a second request of the requests for access to a corresponding data change record, of the requested one or more data change records, that has not expired from the change stream, providing the data change record from the change stream, which is an output step and insignificant extra-solution activity.
 Claim 21 recites one or more computing devices implementing a cloud-based storage and one or more computing devices implementing a data change archiving system, and claim 35 recites one or more non-transitory computer-readable storage media, which are generic computers or generic components of a computer system.
 Examiner notes specification paragraph 0003 discusses how various changes applied to data objects may not be accessible to clients, and paragraph 0021 discusses how the invention can make a record of changes to data objects in a data store accessible to clients for a longer window of time using changes to data that are stored in a log, logged changes may be archived and deleted after an expiration of time, and other features not claimed here.
 Examiner also notes the claimed steps do not recite a particular improvement in any technology or function of a computer per MPEP 2106.04(d) and do not recite any unconventional steps in the invention per MPEP 2106.05(a).
 Therefore, the recited mental process is not integrated into a practical application.
 Taking the claim as a whole, the storing and archiving steps are routine and conventional per the list of routine and conventional activities in the list in MPEP 2106.05(d) part II.
-The steps of receiving data and providing data are highly general and amount to sending data across a network (figure 1 network 190) and are also routine and conventional activities per the list of such activities in MPEP 2106.05(d) part II.
+The steps of receiving configuration of a configurable change stream retention period, receiving requests for access to one or more of the data change records, and providing the data change records are highly general and amount to receiving and sending data across a network per specification paragraphs 0022, 0025, and figure 1 network 190, and are also routine and conventional activities per the list of such activities in MPEP 2106.05(d) part II.
 The one or more computing devices and one or more non-transitory computer-readable storage media are still generic computers or generic components of a computer.
 Therefore, these claims do not include additional elements that are sufficient to amount to significantly more than the cited mental process.

 Claims 22, 28, and 36 each recites wherein selecting, for archival, one or more of the data change records, comprises selecting at least insert, update, and delete data changes operations performed on the corresponding data objects, and selecting records is evaluating those records which is a mental process.
 Claims 23, 29, and 37 each recites wherein the one or more data change records are selected for archival based at least in part on membership in a particular key space specified for archival, and selecting records is evaluating those records which is a mental process.
 Claim 30 recites wherein said selecting at least some one or more of the data change records for archival is based at least in part on membership in one or more subdivisions of the data store, and selecting records is evaluating those records which is a mental process.
 Claim 31 recites wherein said selecting at least some one or more of the data change records for archival is based at least in part on membership in a table of the data store, and selecting records is evaluating those records which is a mental process.
 Claims 24, 32, and 38 each recites wherein the selected one or more data change records archived to the persistent storage are stored in the persistent storage without respective expiration times, and selecting records is evaluating those records which is a mental process.